OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 - hCaptcha
 - reCaptcha

-We know that hCaptcha and reCaptcha [have a big impact on page speed](https://www.oopspam.com/blog/hcaptcha-performance-analyses).
+We know that hCaptcha and reCAPTCHA [have a big impact on page speed](https://www.oopspam.com/blog/hcaptcha-performance-analyses).
 This is expected from client-side solutions because they need to load javascript files, use cookies to track users, perform calculations, and send HTTP requests.
 Let's add hCaptcha to our Forminator form and see the impact.

 | Before hCaptcha enabled [Forminator]                                                                                	| After hCaptcha enabled [Forminator]                                                                                 	| Increase                                                                                      	|
 |---------------------------------------------------------------------------------------------------------------------	|---------------------------------------------------------------------------------------------------------------------	|-----------------------------------------------------------------------------------------------	|